valancej/documentation/_basic/languages-frameworks/nodejs.md

 npm config set scope username
 ```

-## yarn
+### Yarn

 You can also use [Yarn](https://yarnpkg.com/en) to install your dependencies as an alternative to npm.
 Yarn is pre-installed on the build VMs and requires Node.js 4.0 or higher.

-## Tools and Test frameworks

-You can use all test frameworks or tools including karma, mocha, grunt or any other node based tool.
-Make sure you install them first through npm.
-Use the same commands you are using on your own system to start your tests, for example:
+## Notes And Known Issues

+Due to Node version issues, you may find it helpful to tests your commands with different versions via an [SSH debug session]({{ site.baseurl }}{% link _basic/getting-started/ssh-access.md %}) if tests are running differently on Codeship compared to your local machine.

+### Running grunt

-*Note:* Do not run `npm test` to execute grunt tests.
+Do not run `npm test` to execute grunt tests.
 When a grunt test fails, it will return a non-zero exit code to `npm`. `npm` will ignore this exit code and return with an exit code of zero.
 We determine the status of your test commands based on the exit code of that command.
 An exit code of zero will make the command succeed, even if your tests failed.

 Instead of `npm test` run your test commands directly via `grunt` using the following command.